CARPEM/SHRINEDocker/README.md

 ## Adapt parameters within the secret.txt file
 Edit secrets.txt and modify parameters :

-* **SHRINE_HUB_HOST and SHRINE_HUB_PORT** should be adressed to you by the HUB administrator
+* **SHRINE_HUB_HOST and SHRINE_HUB_PORT** should be provided to you by the HUB administrator
-* **SHRINE_HOST and SHRINE_PORT** corresponds to the publicly accessible IP for your shrine node.
+* **SHRINE_HOST and SHRINE_PORT** corresponds to the publicly accessible hostname for your shrine node.
-IS_HUB should be set to false
+* IS_HUB should be set to false

 For testing purpose it is possible to leave other parameters.
-However it is higly recommanded to modifiy every login and passwords in order to secure the app.
+However it is highly recommanded to modifiy every login and passwords in order to secure the app.

 ## Build and start the APP
 From the root directory of the project